Paper Boats

 Summary of Paper Boats

-- “Paper Boats” As a Representative of Childhood innocence: The poem starts with the poet showing a child narrating his story of floating paper boats in the nearby streams.
-He states that he writes his name and the name of his village on the paper boat in black ink and hopes that the boat will reach that strange land where the stream goes.
+• “Paper Boats” As a Representative of Childhood innocence: The poem starts with the poet showing a child narrating his story of floating paper boats in the nearby streams.
+He writes his name and the name of his village on the paper boat in black ink and hopes that the boat will reach that strange land where the stream goes.
 This would make him popular in those lands.
-He would, then, load his boats with flowers that grow in his garden and that the boats will reach home safely.
+He would carefully load his boats with flowers from his garden, with the assurance that they would safely reach their destination.
 However, it seems that the clouds in the sky are bulging to disrupt the journey of the boats as well as in his desires to float them.
-He thinks that these are perhaps some other playmates who send these clouds in the sky to race with his boats but he dreams about his boats traveling at night under the glow of the stars with fairies sleeping and lads dreaming in them.
+He entertains the idea that these clouds are possibly the handiwork of other playmates, engaged in a race with his boats, while his dreams transport him to a nocturnal world where his boats navigate beneath the starry sky, with slumbering fairies and dreaming lads on board.

 literary devices are essential tools for poetic or prose writing.
 The analysis of these devices in the poem as given below shows this fact.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /a/ and /o/ in “Day by day I float my paper boats one by one down the running/stream”, and /e/ in “In big black letters I write my name on them and the name of / the village where I live.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /a/ and /o/ in “Day by day I float my paper boats one by one down the running/stream”.

-- Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /s/ in “some strange land” and /f/ in “flower from.”
+2. Alliteration: It is the use of successive consonant sounds in the initials of the successive words, such as /s/ in “some strange land” and the sound of /f/ in “flower from”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /l/ in “I launch my paper boats and look up into the sky and see the / little clouds setting thee white bulging sails”, /m/ and /s/ in “When night comes I bury my face in my arms and dream that / my paper boats float on and on under the midnight stars.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /k/ and /l/ in “I launch my paper boats and look up into the sky and see the” and the sound /m/ and /s/ in “When night comes I bury my face in my arms and dream that”.

 When night comes I bury my face in my arms and dream that my